Mattis v Pollock

 Mattis v Pollock [2003] 1 WLR 2158 is an English tort law case, establishing an employer's vicarious liability for assault, even where it may be intentional or pre-meditated.
-Previously, judges had been unwilling to impose liability where assaults were motivated by revenge or vengeance; it was established however that following the decision of Lister v Hesley Hall Ltd, that where an assault is closely linked to the duties of an employee, the employer should be held vicariously liable.
+Previously, judges had been unwilling to impose liability where assaults were motivated by revenge or vengeance; it was established, however, that following the decision in Lister v Hesley Hall Ltd, where an assault is closely linked to the duties of an employee, the employer should be held vicariously liable.

 Facts

 Mr Cranston, an employee of Flamingos night club, in London, was employed as a bouncer to keep order at the club's doors, and to break up scuffles and fights.
 On 18 July 1998, an incident occurred involving a customer, Mr Fitzgerald, and Mr Cranston, who threw a friend of his across a room.
 It was submitted that Mr Pollock had given Mr Cranston instructions to "impress upon Mr Fitzgerald that Mr Cranston was prepared to use physical force to ensure compliance with any instructions that he might give to Mr Fitzgerald or any of his companions".

 Subsequently, on 24 July, Mr Mattis was attending the club with a friend, Mr Cook.
 Mr Cranston was instructed that Cook should be barred from the club, and was ejected.
 A week later, Mr Mattis attended the club with other friends, at around 11:15pm.
 Mr Cook turned up with Mr Fitzgerald, at around 1am, and upon seeing them, Mr Cranston violently assaulted Mr Cook and one of his friends.
 Upon witnessing this, Mr Mattis attempted to pull Cranston from Cook, whereupon several other customers surrounded Cranston, who was forced to flee.
 Upon arriving back at the club, he grabbed Mr Mattis, and stabbed him in the back.
 As a result, Mr Mattis was rendered paraplegic.